Wire Protocol

 Example interactive session

-First, initialise python and import the library xmlrpc.client
+Import the library xmlrpc.client

 >>> import xmlrpc.client

->>> xen = xmlrpc.client.Server("https://localhost:443")
+>>> xen = xmlrpc.client.ServerProxy("https://localhost:443")

-under the key 'Value'
+session reference is returned under the key Value

-in the resulting dictionary)
+in the resulting dictionary

->>> session = xen.session.login_with_password("user", "passwd")['Value']
+>>> session = xen.session.login_with_password("user", "passwd",

 <?xml version='1.0'?>